Mtiwari27/CODSOFT/Task-2/README.md

 My name is Mukund Tiwari and I am working as a Data Science Intern at CodSoft.

-The Tasks that I have performed are :-
+The Task that I have performed is :-

 **Task-2 : MOVIE RATING PREDICTION WITH PYTHON**